 The permit receiver and I checked the pump was correctly isolated, the breaker in the substation had its two locks and tags in place, and the pump isolation valves in the field had operations and maintenance locks and tags in place.
 We then tried the field-start switch to confirm the correct pump was isolated.

 I went ahead with my checks on the crane: Was its load-monitoring system working?
 Were its windshield and mirrors clean and not cracked?
 Did the rigger and driver both have working radios?
 Was its inspection sticker up to date?
-Was the operator’s driver’s licence valid for this size crane?
+Was the operator’s driver’s license valid for this size crane?

 The word risk was never mentioned; the focus was: “Is it safe?”